 📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 A regular cheese might cost €15 per kilo, but a rare cheese like 24-month Parmigiano Reggiano or a French truffle cheese can cost €40-80 per kilo.
-If you don't calculate the cost price correctly, a single dish can eat up your entire profit margin.
+If you don't calculate the cost price correctly, a single dish can wipe out your entire profit margin.

 ⚠️ Heads up:

-The basics are simple: weigh exactly how much cheese you use and calculate what it costs.
-But with rare cheeses, you also need to account for cutting loss and packaging costs.
+The math is straightforward: weigh exactly how much cheese you use and calculate what it costs.
+But rare cheeses require accounting for cutting loss and packaging waste too.

 Risotto with truffle cheese: